 I am a senior undergraduate student with a History major and an English minor.
-Moving into my last year at the University and second and third semesters as an undergraduate consultant, I am especially looking forward to working with writers that are new to the workshop.
+Moving into my last semester at the University and third semester as an undergraduate consultant, I am especially looking forward to working with writers that are new to the workshop.
 I focus on writing in the social sciences and humanities for my own studies but I am excited to work with anyone on anything!
 Language(s): English.

 María C. English/Writing Studies